WillSabido/ws-febe/README.md

 WordPress Theme - Febe
 ======================

-Febe is a WordPress theme based on _s ('underscores')
+Febe is a WordPress theme based on _s ('underscores' - http://underscores.me/)

 * A just right amount of lean, well-commented, modern, HTML5 templates.
 * A helpful 404 template.